HwwAncient/space-2/README.md

-# SPACE2.0
+# SPACE-2
-This repository contains code and data for the **COLING'2022** paper "**Tree-Structured Semi-Supervised Contrastive Pre-training for Task-Oriented Dialog Understanding**".
+This repository contains code and data for the **COLING'2022** paper "**SPACE-2: Tree-Structured Semi-Supervised Contrastive Pre-training for Task-Oriented Dialog Understanding**".

 Full version with Appendix is here: [[PDF]](https://arxiv.org/abs/2209.06638)